Black Friday FAQs

 Debenhams definitely didn’t disappoint last year.
 The department store slashed the price of hundreds of items across all categories by up to 50%.
 Plus there were a limited number of online exclusive deals such as 50% off the Stella McCartney ‘POP’ eau de perfume 50ml and more than 50% off the Kenwood Multi-Pro Food Processor.
 It’s worth keeping your eyes peeled for more of those this year.

 Some of the best deals last year were on handbags, electricals, furniture, toys, beauty and fragrances, making it the idea place to get great deals and Christmas presents for the whole family.
 This year, Debenhams’ Black Friday deals will start online on Monday 19th November and are set to continue throughout the week and into Cyber Monday.
 Kickstart your Christmas gift-buying season in style.
+Check out the Debenhams Black Friday deals page to keep up to date with the latest discounts throughout Cyberweek.

 Tip: To make your Debenhams Black Friday shopping experience super easy and pain-free this year make sure you take a look at their size guide beforehand so you don’t have to waste time figuring out sizes as you add items to your basket.
 Remember to subscribe to their newsletter to be the first to know as soon as the offers go live.